rene3255/el-buen-conejo/documentation.md

 I belive that we can add a column into the producer profile model.
 This column must be a boolean field to check where the producer confirm he or she wants to be a producer.
 At the end of the day, the booelan fields gonna serve as a indicator in case the producer can add cage or whatever information.

+## 20 Monday  Feb
+Las week was really nutritive I learned about Model Managers and Validators.
+Alose I finished the cage model and since now to forward I'm going to build the rabbits model.
+The CRUD is the main goal for this week.

 ## Scripts